dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

 * When discovering nodes via SNMP or a mapping file, all target nodes should be set up in PXE mode before running the playbook.

-* If RHEL is in use on the control plane, enable RedHat subscription.
-Not only does Omnia not enable RedHat subscription on the control plane, package installation may fail if RedHat subscription is disabled.
+* Nodes provisioned using the Omnia provision tool do not require a RedHat subscription to run ``provision.yml`` on RHEL target nodes.

+* For RHEL target nodes not provisioned by Omnia, ensure that RedHat subscription is enabled on all target nodes.
+Every target node will require a RedHat subscription.

 * Users should also ensure that all repos are available on the RHEL control plane.